-$^2$ Staff and traveller profiles will afford them differing needs in relation to overseas travel and incident management.
-All staff and travellers will be treated with equity relating to travel and incident management.
+4 Employees and traveller profiles will afford them differing needs in relation to overseas travel and incident management.
+All employees and travellers will be treated with equity relating to travel and incident management.
 Itad will not discriminate against any person because of personal characteristics including, but not limited to, race, gender, disability or sexual orientation and accommodations be provided, as far as reasonably practical, to support every person as needed.

-&lt;sup>1 Failure to respect withdrawal or cessation directives may lead to disciplinary action including suspension or termination of employee or consultant contracts.
+3 Failure to respect withdrawal or cessation directives may lead to disciplinary action including suspension or termination of employee or Supplier services agreements.

-determine whether the associated risks have been mitigated to within acceptable limits.
+determine whether the associated risks have been mitigated to within acceptable limits.5

-Equity - Itad is committed to ensuring all consultants that fall under its DOC are receive equitable safety and security risk management support.
-International and incountry consultants face different risks based on their personal profile, experience, training background, and tasks assigned to them.
+Equity - Itad is committed to ensuring all Suppliers that fall under its DOC are receive equitable safety and security risk management support.
+International and in-country consultants face different risks based on their personal profile, experience, training background, and tasks assigned to them.
 Through our security management systems, we strive to ensure that risk is universally mitigated to an acceptable level, even though risk management strategies may necessarily differ depending on the profile of our team members.